elsiklab/bovinemine_doc/source/overview.rst

  **Help** - Links to the BovineMine help docs and tutorials

  **API** - Describes the InterMine API that allows users to programmatically access BovineMine.

+ **BGD Blast** – Links to a Blast page where users may BLAST their sequence(s) of interest with the Bos taurus reference genome and CDS sequences.

 ..